Paid Media for Ecommerce: Which Platforms Work and When to Use Them

 The Channel Sequencing Model: What to Run First

-Channel sequencing prevents the most common paid media mistake: splitting a limited budget across too many platforms before any of them reach minimum effective spend.
+Channel sequencing prevents the most common paid media for ecommerce mistake: splitting a limited budget across too many platforms before any of them reach minimum effective spend.
 Underfunded channels produce bad data, bad data drives bad decisions, and bad decisions produce bad results that brands blame on the wrong variables.

-| Stage | Channel Focus and Goal |
+Stage Channel Focus and Goal

-| Stage 1: Prove the product (Months 1-2) | Meta broad targeting or TikTok depending on your demographic.
+Stage 1: Prove the product (Months 1-2) Meta broad targeting or TikTok depending on your demographic.
 Goal: find your buyer, test creative, validate CPAs.
-Put 100% of paid spend here. |
+Put 100% of paid spend here.

-| Stage 2: Capture existing demand (Months 2-4) | Add Google Shopping once Meta CPA is proven.
+Stage 2: Capture existing demand (Months 2-4) Add Google Shopping once Meta CPA is proven.
 Goal: capture buyers already searching for your product.
-Split roughly 60% Meta, 40% Google Shopping. |
+Split roughly 60% Meta, 40% Google Shopping.

-| Stage 3: Extend reach (Months 4-6) | Add Microsoft Shopping for incremental volume.
+Stage 3: Extend reach (Months 4-6) Add Microsoft Shopping for incremental volume.
 Add Pinterest if AOV exceeds $100 and product is lifestyle-adjacent.
-Split roughly 50% Google, 30% Meta, 20% Microsoft or Pinterest. |
+Test YouTube Demand Gen for considered purchases above $150.
+Add Reddit Ads if your product category has active research communities.

-| Stage 4: Full funnel (Month 6+) | Add YouTube for awareness and consideration.
+Stage 4: Full funnel (Month 6+) Add YouTube for awareness and consideration.
 Retarget across all active platforms.
 Use LinkedIn targeting via Microsoft for B2B or professional products.
-Allocate by ROAS performance rather than fixed percentages. |
+Allocate by ROAS performance rather than fixed percentages.

 💡 Pro Tip: Most brands skip Stage 1 entirely and go straight to Google Shopping because it feels more accountable.
 If your product does not yet have meaningful search volume, you will diagnose the problem as bad campaigns when the real problem is launching on a demand-capture channel before demand exists.
 The sequencing model is the fastest path to sustainable paid media performance, not the slowest.